Trusting Images in the AI Era

-Designed for integration into existing workflows (API coming soon).
+Designed for integration into existing workflows through the PixelSeal API.

 In the AI era, images can be generated, edited, and republished effortlessly.
 For high-value digital assets, trust increasingly depends on verifiable integrity, not assumptions.